procore/documentation/overview/introduction.md

 > At this time we plan to support these deprecated endpoints for the foreseeable future, but we encourage developers to start migrating to the new endpoints.
 > See [API Lifecycle](https://developers.procore.com/documentation/rest-api-lifecycle) for additional information.
 > If your existing integration uses any of these deprecated endpoints, or Cost Code, Cost Type and Sub Job endpoints in general, we encourage you to adopt the new [Work Breakdown Structure endpoints](https://developers.procore.com/reference/rest/v1/codes?version=1.0) and update your integration as needed.
 > If you have any concerns please reach out to [apisupport@procore.com](mailto:apisupport@procore.com).

->**Vapid Sunset in Progress as of Feb 1, 2022**
->
-> Procore API resources under the /vapid namespace were deprecated on February 1, 2021, and replaced by the new Rest v1.0 resources under the /rest namespace with a new architecture that supports versioning and expanded functionality.
-> As of Feb 1, 2022 we have started to sunset the Vapid API.
-> Please ensure you have fully migrated over to Rest v1.0.
-> You may not see immediate impact, but we expect this to be completed by end of February 2022.
-> If you have any concerns please reach out to [apisupport@procore.com](mailto:apisupport@procore.com).

 >**Deprecation of Traditional Service Accounts**